ARTSYS-H/crow/README.md

 ### Explanation

 - **Structs and Tags**: Define your commands and options as fields of a struct with tags to specify command-line options.
-- **crow.Parse**: Use this function to parse command-line arguments and populate your struct.
+- **crow.Execute**: Use this function to parse command-line arguments.

 ## Contribution